Todochris/CheatSheets/GitHub CheatSheet.md

 ## STAGE & SNAPSHOT

 **Working with snapshots and the Git staging area git status show modified files in working directory, staged for your next commit**
-    $ git status
-Check the status of your repository to see what changes have been made

     $ git add [file]
 Add a file as it looks now to your next commit (stage), use `*` to say all files and folders content